Dhanush1014/Simple-Analysis-On-FIFA-19/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](). //TODO
+The main findings of the code can be found at the post available [here](https://towardsdatascience.com/analytics-on-fifa-2019-players-b63747958d79).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>